 Take a Drovers Road in Nidderdale that was the M1 of its day bringing cattle from the Cheviot’s to the Dales

-Cross Great Asby Scar with its on superb grassland bridleways on the largest area of limestone pavement in the north
+Cross Great Asby Scar with its superb grassland bridleways on the largest area of limestone pavement in the north

 Over gravel tracks in Gunnerside that once rang to the sound of lead mines